Routine vs. Rhythm

 Our Kind Rhythm

-So, we’re working on our kind rhythm for 2019.
+So, we’re working on our kind rhythm.
 We’ve got the bare bones in place and we’re going with it.
 Each day we’re making little adjustments to make it flow right for us.
 If you have a rhythm, how do you make it work for you when there are disruptions such as illness?